King Philip's War: Historical context

 The Rhode Island, Plymouth, Massachusetts Bay, Connecticut, and New Haven colonies each developed separate relations with the Wampanoags, Nipmucs, Narragansetts, Mohegans, Pequots, and other tribes of New England, whose territories historically had differing boundaries.
 Many of the neighboring tribes had been traditional competitors and enemies.
 As the colonial population increased, the New Englanders expanded their settlements along the region's coastal plain and up the Connecticut River valley.
 By 1675, they had established a few small towns in the interior between Boston and the Connecticut River settlements.

-Meanwhile, with the death of Ousamequin, Native diplomacy with the settlers fell apart, as colonists tried negotiating with Wamsutta in the same role they did with Ousamequin, but slighted female Native rulers (saunkswkas) of the land and erroneously claimed Sakonnet and Pocasset land as freely given.
-This created further tension between colonists and Natives, as colonial Puritan beliefs did not recognize female leaders as legitimate, despite the great power they held within Native societies.
+Meanwhile, with the death of Ousamequin, Native diplomacy between Native Americans and settlers fell apart, as colonists tried negotiating with Wamsutta in the same role they did with Ousamequin, but while slighting female Native rulers (saunkswkas) of the land.
+The colonist erroneously claimed Sakonnet and Pocasset land as freely given.
+This created further tension between colonists and Natives, as colonial Puritan beliefs did not recognize female leaders as legitimate, despite the great power they held within Algonquin societies.
 On one such occasion of land dispute, saunkswkas Weetamoo and Awashonks appeared in a colonial court to protest illegitimate deeds signed by Wamsutta that gave colonists lands that were not his to give.
 This conflict strengthened complaints among natives while simultaneously bolstering Plymouth claims to the land and served as an omen for conflict that was yet to come.

 Eventually, the Wampanoag tribe under Metacomet's leadership entered into an agreement with the Plymouth Colony and believed that they could rely on the colony for protection.
 However, in the decades preceding the war, it became clear to them that the treaty did not mean that the Colonists were not allowed to settle in new territories.